xram255/k_maps/README.md

 # k_maps

-* Python program for solve k maps
+* Python program for solving k maps
 * GUI part has not been completed yet.